 What is a Coulis

 A coulis is a thick sweet sauce made from fruits that have been cooked, blended and optionally strained.
-It is usually made from 3 ingredients: the fruit, some sugar and a little bit of lemon (or lime like here) juice.
+Just like with Strawberries, Raspberries, Passion Fruit or Blueberries, it is usually made from 3 ingredients: the fruit, some sugar and a little bit of lemon (or lime like here) juice.

 As opposed to a fruit puree, a fruit coulis is blended until smooth strained to remove any seeds (if made with berries for example) or remaining fibres.